phyllisgitu/Using-SQL-for-Business-Analysis/README.md

 The Chinook database is provided as a SQLite database file called chinook.db.
 The database can be represented as the scheme below:

 ![img](https://s3.amazonaws.com/dq-content/191/chinook-schema.svg)

-We'll use the following code to connect our Jupyter Notebook to our database file

-## Connecting the Database